The Vermont Statutes Online

 (2)(A) "Criminal conviction record" means the record of convictions in the Criminal Division of the Superior Court.

-(B) Release of conviction records by the Center pursuant to this section or pursuant to any other provision of State law which permits release of Vermont criminal records shall include only the charge for which the subject of the record was convicted, and shall not include docket numbers.
+(B) Release of conviction records by the Center pursuant to this section or pursuant to any other provision of State law that permits release of Vermont criminal records shall include only the charge for which the subject of the record was convicted, and shall not include docket numbers.

 (b) A person may obtain from the Center a criminal conviction record for any purpose provided that the requestor has completed a user's agreement with the Center.
 The user's agreement shall prohibit the alteration of criminal records and shall require the requestor to comply with all statutes, rules, and policies regulating the release of criminal conviction records and the protection of individual privacy.